fj/dzb-ordertopia-api-docs/README.markdown

   </tr>
 </table>

+A code of 200 indicates success.
+Anything else means that there was a problem with the request.

 ### <a name="#response"></a>Responses

 When you receive a response, the body will contain a top-level __response object__, in JSON form.
 It will have the following general structure: